yodrew/yodrew.github.io/_pages/format.md

 	By ignoring my instructions and warnings, maybe you can discover more ways to get hurt in darkness.
 But why?
 As my late legal counsel, DeWaynn Rogers, would ask, "What is the penalty for following instructions?"

 	In the future, we will have more data.
 We will have studied, applied, and reflected upon all this enough to see better ways.
-I promise to update the book to reflect them.
+I will update my writings to reflect them, just as I have for 15 years.

 	Until then, stick to the tried and true.
 Err conservatively.
 Be reckless about some other part of your life.
 The most amazing thing you ever do is bound to have rough edges if handled incorrectly.
 Don't pet pigs backwards, either.